Popular Korean Street Toast

 To assemble Korean Egg Sandwich

-Typically, Korean street vendors wrap their toast in foil and stick it in a paper cup to hold in shape.
-You can eat it as a regular sandwich without any wrapping.
-Or use a piece of parchment paper to wrap as you would pack your sandwich to go.
+Korean street vendors typically wrap their toast in foil and place it in a paper cup to keep its shape.
+However, you can also eat it as a regular sandwich or wrap it in parchment paper for on-the-go snacking.

 More Korean street food recipes